🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The pie chart below shows the main reasons why students chose to study at a particular UK university in 1987 and in 2007.
+The pie charts below provide information on the age distribution of the populations of Spain and Italy in two different years, 1900 and 2000.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 See All